-It is recommended that students have completed the Certificate II in Health Support Services as this will reduce the number of units of competency to be completed.

-Some of the units completed in Certificate II in Health Support Services provide Credit Transfer into Certficate III.
+Academic - It is recommended that students have completed the Certificate II in Health Support Services as this will reduce the number of units of competency as some of the units completed in Certificate II in Health Support Services provide Credit Transfer into Certificate III.
+Completing the Certificate II also reduces course fees.